wendevlin/homeassistant-addons/homedocs/DOCS.md

 3. the addon creates a folder called `homedocs` in your config folder
 4. the addon copies some sample data to this folder
 5. edit the markdown files in the `homedocs` folder
-  - in the `content/docs` folder you can write your documentation
-  - all images should be placed in the `assets` folder
-    - the will be automatically optimized by astro
-6. The addon will recognize the changes and build the site after a give timeout (60 seconds is default)
+6. The addon will recognize the changes and build the site
-  - the timeout is needed because the build takes some time and can just runs once in parallel.
 7. open the webui to see your beautiful documentation

 ### how to edit the documentation

 The documentation lies in your `config` directory under `homedocs`.
-When you edit or add/remove the markdown files, your changes will be build after the build timeout and you will see the changes inside the webui.
+When you edit or add/remove the markdown files, your changes will be build and you will see the changes inside the webui.

-__Each markdown file needs to have a frontmatter at the beginning of the file.__
-Checkout the examples.

 #### Use the Studio Code Server addon